-We are working on a winning line up of top notch leaders in their respective fields to bring an exciting series of classes.
+We have a winning line up of top notch leaders in their respective fields to bring an exciting series of classes.
 Check back often for updates.

 Canon Explorer of Light, Director/DP and photographer Tyler Stableford has earned a worldwide clientele for his work.
 At the heart of his ethos, Tyler crafts bold visual stories for TV commercials, print and branded content campaigns.
 Tyler is one of Canon’s prestigious Explorers of Light, and Men's Journal named him "One of the Seven World's Greatest Adventure Photographers.”
 His award-winning short films have screened at film festivals around the globe.
 Tyler’s passion for storytelling extends beyond commercial work—he volunteers to shoot at least one week per year for nonprofits.